 Individual Application Number.
-This number is generated after you hit save for the first time on Part A. It will appear on Page one, right under your name field on your Part A Application.
+This number is generated after you hit save for the first time on Part A. It will appear on Page one, right under your name field on your Part A Application, as well as in the email confirmation you received at the time of submission.
 Record this number and insert it into your Part B application.
-The number is also sent in your submission confirmation.